TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 31/Genesis 31.39.md

 ---

-That which was torn of beasts I brought not unto thee; I bare the loss of it; of my hand didst thou require it, whether stolen by day or stolen by night.
+That which was torn of animals, I didn't bring to you.
+I bore its loss.
+Of my hand you required it, whether stolen by day or stolen by night.